MorpheusAIs/Docs/!KEYDOCS README FIRST!/Capital Providers, MOR20, TCM/Techno Capital Machine (TCM).md

 This TCM framework is much better aligned with a purely free market approach to building, rather than trying to build consensus and achieve coordination among a large number of people which is very time-consuming and difficult especially at an early stage where the software needs to quickly change and iterate until it gets to a good product market fit and even afterward to adapt to new market conditions.

 ## Fair Price Discovery Mechanism with Deep Liquidity
 The community has designed a process to launch a Uniswap Automated Market Maker (AMM) pool at a fair price with deep liquidity.
-Additional details can be found at MRC 09 https://github.com/MorpheusAIs/MRC?tab=readme-ov-file#mrc-09-amm-launch-process.
+Additional details can be found at [MRC 09](https://github.com/MorpheusAIs/MRC/blob/main/IMPLEMENTED/MRC09.md).

-The basics of this approach include:
+**The basics of this approach include:**
 - Bootstrapping the MOR side of Uniswap AMM liquidity from the 4% of emissions dedicated to the Protection Fund.
 The Protection Fund is set to become claimable by Day 88 of the Fair Launch in order to perform this function.
 - 52% of Morpheus' earned yield from Capital Providers' stETH is also added to the AMM pool.
 52% represents the emissions in circulation at the completion of the Boostrapping Phase: Code (24%), Capital (24%), Protection Fund (4%) are circulating while Compute (24%) and Community (24%) are not yet circulating.
 - Opening price is set at the price where 52% of yield = 100% of Protection Fund MOR.